-Enhancing Educator Knowledge of Strategies to Support Students with Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD)
+Enhancing Educator Knowledge of Strategies to Support Students with Attention Deficit Hyperactivity Disorder (ADHD)

-The TDSB ADHD Committee, which is a multi-disciplinary team consisting of staff from Special Education and Inclusion and Professional Support Services (PSS) and school administrators, has prepared a three-part series to support educators in enhancing their knowledge of strategies to implement when supporting students diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD).
+The TDSB ADHD Committee, which is a multi-disciplinary team consisting of staff from Special Education and Inclusion and Professional Support Services (PSS) and school administrators, has prepared a three-part series to support educators in enhancing their knowledge of strategies to implement when supporting students diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 This series was presented to the Psychology Department to support psychologists in sharing this presentation with the schools they support.
 All Professional Support Service teams, along with inclusion consultants, coordinators, and Centrally Assigned Principals of Special Education and Inclusion will participate in this series this Spring.
 The continued roll-out to schools will take place through the Fall.
 A recorded session of this series will also be made available to staff across the system.

-The committee is also working diligently to create an area on our public website for families, students and educators to access resources related to ADHD and ADD.
+The committee is also working diligently to create an area on our public website for families, students and educators to access resources related to ADHD.